Gbelda/proj-html-vuejs/README.md

-Landing page ok a Hospital website.
+Landing page of a Hospital website.
 Created using Vue.js